pradsy90/datacom-labs/tcpip-subnetting/3-Subnetting-Submission.md

 6\) A Google employee in Mountain View, California has an IP address of 192.168.0.1/24, and an IBM employee in Beijing has an IP address of 192.168.0.2/24.
 These host addresses are in the same subnet network address space.
 Will these employees' machines be able to communicate?
 Explain your answer.

-7\) Describe the `ping` command.

-8\) Describe the `sudo` command.

-9\) Ping google.com.
-Paste the output in a screenshot.
-What does the output tell you?

-10\) What parts of this exercise was most confusing?
-This could be a concept that was not explained clearly, a command that did not work as you expected, or anything else that you think could be improved.

-11\) What error message did you receive in response to your `ping 192.1268.100.24` when Bob and Alice were on different subnets, and you had deleted the default route?
+7\) What error message did you receive in response to your `ping 192.1268.100.24` when Bob and Alice were on different subnets, and you had deleted the default route?
 Briefly explain what this error means.